K-5 Reading Center

 We offer a sibling discount, so parents can reduce their fee for two children by $25.

 Sessions are offered:

 - February through April on Mondays and Wednesdays between 4 and 5:30 pm offered both face-to-face and online tutoring is available.

 - During the month of June on Tuesdays, Wednesdays, and Thursdays between 4 and 6 pm both face-to-face and online tutoring is available.

 - September through December on Mondays and Wednesdays between 4 and 5:30 pm offered both face-to-face and online tutoring.

 Our tutors and the professor will prepare and share a summary of your child's experience and skills and will discuss this information with the child's parent or guardian.
 We will share your child's accomplishments with their school if you request us to do so.

-For more information about Capital's Reading Center or to register your child(ren), please contact:
+For more information about Capital's Reading Center, please contact: